 South Kaibab Trail

-We will pick you up in North Scottsdale and head north to the South Rim of the Grand Canyon.
-Once we reach the canyon, we’ll take Hermit Trail approximately 8.2 miles (13.2 km) to the campground at Hermit Creek, which is 3,740 feet (1,140 m) below the rim.
+You will head to the South Rim of the Grand Canyon.
+Once you reach the canyon, you’ll take Hermit Trail approximately 8.2 miles (13.2 km) to the campground at Hermit Creek, which is 3,740 feet (1,140 m) below the rim.
 The average hike time is 6 hours.

-Today we move camp up river to camp along the Colorado River on the beach at Granite Rapids.
-Our route takes us to Monument Canyon and past the 168-foot sandstone monolith called the Monument, which gives this canyon its name.
-While we are camping at the beach we usually catch a river trip or two floating down the river, which is really fun to watch.
-Our hike this day is 5.1 miles (8.2 km) with only about 600 feet (183 m) of elevation change.
+Today you will move camp up river to camp along the Colorado River on the beach at Granite Rapids.
+The route takes the group to Monument Canyon and past the 168-foot sandstone monolith called the Monument, which gives this canyon its name.
+While camping at the beach, the group usually catches a river trip or two floating down the river, which is really fun to watch.
+The hike this day is 5.1 miles (8.2 km) with only about 600 feet (183 m) of elevation change.

-This is the day we cover the most miles but the terrain is over rolling hills.
-We will cover 9.8 miles (15.8 km) of magnificent views of the inner canyon as we hike the Tonto Trail from Granite Rapids to Horn Creek.
-This is our last day of quiet before we head back to the busier trails.
-If time permits, we will head to Plateau Point to experience some of the best views of the inner canyon.
+This is the day you will cover the most miles but the terrain is over rolling hills.
+You will cover 9.8 miles (15.8 km) of magnificent views of the inner canyon as you hike the Tonto Trail from Granite Rapids to Horn Creek.
+This is your last day of quiet before heading back to the busier trails.
+If time permits, the group will head to Plateau Point to experience some of the best views of the inner canyon.

-This second half of our trip has us joining the numerous hikers along the main trails - busier, but still beautiful!
+This part of your trip has you joining the numerous hikers along the main trails - busier, but still beautiful!
 Today we head to Bright Angel Campground or Clear Creek Camp, hiking 7.5 miles (12 km) down the Bright Angel trail.
-Once we are settled, take a dip in Bright Angel Creek or the Colorado River, grab a drink at the Phantom Ranch canteen or just chill.
+Once the group is settled, take a dip in Bright Angel Creek or the Colorado River, grab a drink at the Phantom Ranch canteen or just chill.
 (Add an additional 2 miles if camping at Clear Creek for some seclusion).

-Today we start our hike out of the canyon along the South Kaibab Trail.
-It is popular but we divert off the main trails to Cremation Canyon to camp for the night.
+Today, the hike starts out of the canyon along the South Kaibab Trail.
+It is popular but take a diversion off the main trails to Cremation Canyon to camp for the night.
 Today's hike is about 4.7 miles (7.6 km) with 2 miles of trail away from the crowds - just what you are used to.
 There are many side hiking opportunities along the Tonto Plateau with amazing views into the inner canyon below.

-Out we go!
+Out you go!
 Today is the steep hike out - climbing about 4500 ft (1372 m) to the top over 6.5 miles (10.5 km).
-The views from South Kaibab Trail are vast so make sure you get a chance to stop and look ofter.
+The views from South Kaibab Trail are vast so make sure you get a chance to stop and look often.
 This trail is popular but for good reason - expansive views of the canyon from either side of the trail.
-Once at the top, we will have time for lunch and souvenir shopping before heading back to the Phoenix area.

 Share your experience!
 Review this trip